krathalan/apparmor-profiles/README.md

 You may also find this document incredibly helpful: https://gitlab.com/apparmor/apparmor/wikis/AppArmor_Core_Policy_Reference

----

 # Notes

-## Profiles that should work with zero configuration... always™
+## Profiles that should work with Zero Configuration™

 - bluetoothd
 - haveged